grace-anderson/voices/README.md

 ## Description

 **Voices** is publishing app built as a single-page MERN application built using React front-end, GraphQL, Node.js and Express.js server, Mongoose ODM and MongoDB.
 The app provides a safe space for people to become writers by providing tools to write and publish their stories without the commentary or feedback typical of a social media-style app.
+Writers can also choose how much of their identity they wish to share via their username and profile.
 Future planned development is to extend the app into a curated publishing app

 [Create-react-app](https://github.com/facebook/create-react-app) was used to kick start app development.
 [React Router](https://www.npmjs.com/package/react-router-dom) was used to create the routing.
 The app is styled using [Material-UI](https://mui.com/) with the [Emotion styling engine](https://emotion.sh/docs/introduction).
 User authentication is handled using [JWT](https://jwt.io/).